P.C.P.D. December 2017/January 2018

-As always, I am happy to meet with you to discuss specific workshops that you’d like to attend or teach.
-I’m also available to facilitate a Critical Friends Group, to arrange a classroom visit, and/ or arrange a one-to-one session with a mentor on a topic of your choice.
+As always, I am happy to meet with you to discuss specific workshops you’d like to attend or teach.
+I’m also available to facilitate a Critical Friends Group, to arrange a classroom visit and/ or arrange a one-to-one session with a mentor on a topic of your choice.
 You can schedule an appointment on the front page of our TLC website.
-While you’re on the TLC website, I invite you to explore its many online resources, including our monthly Spotlight articles.
+While you’re on the TLC website, I invite you to explore its many online resources.
+Hope to see you at the TLC!

 Professional Development Funds

-Penn Charter’s policy regarding the allocation of professional development monies is prioritized so that money will be awarded to those requests that present the greatest intersection of institutional, departmental and personal needs which focus on the professional growth of faculty members.
+Penn Charter’s policy regarding the allocation of professional development monies is prioritized so that money will be awarded to those requests that present the greatest intersection of institutional, departmental and personal needs that focus on the professional growth of faculty members.
 Monies will be prioritized for projects that best meet the goals of the Strategic Vision, including excellence, innovation and collaboration.
 In general, requests for equipment (computer cords, iPads, charging cables, etc…) should be directed to department chairs.
 Such expenses are not eligible for professional development funds.

 As in past years, each full-time faculty member is guaranteed (but not required to spend) $250 per year for professional development.
 If faculty find that they need funding beyond the annual $250, they may apply for additional monies.
-To apply for additional funding, faculty need to obtain approval of their division head in the Lower School or their department chair in Middle and Upper School and then contact the academic dean to see if funding is available.
+To apply for additional funding, faculty need to first obtain approval of their division head in the Lower School or their department chair in Middle and Upper School, and then contact the academic dean to see if funding is available.
 The academic dean must give final approval for additional funding.
 Please note that, starting in the 2017-2018 school year, the $250 annual amount allocated for each full-time faculty member cannot be carried over to the next school year.

 Please direct any questions regarding professional development to David Brightbill.